seo: what is HTTP keep alive and how to enable it on your server

 Advantages of HTTP Keep Alive

 Reduced server CPU usage: Creating new TCP connections can take a lot of resources such as the CPU and memory usage.
 That means keeping connections alive longer can reduce this especially if a lot of traffic comes from the same client.
+Improved Web Page Speed: The ability to serve multiple files using the same connection can reduce latency time in creating a connection and improve the webpage download time and speed.

 Disadvantages of HTTP Keep Alive